GoodJobTech/candado/README.md

 ### Accessing a shared resource

 Imagine a scenario where you have a shared resource that you want to access.
 You want to ensure that only process can access the resource at a time.
-If the way you are accessing the does not provides a **strong read-after-write consistency**, then there is a chance that the resource will be modified by another process while you are reading it, so called **dirty reads**.
+If the way you are accessing a resource does not provides a **strong read-after-write consistency**, then there is a chance that the resource will be modified by another process while you are reading it, so called **dirty reads**.
 To prevent this, you can use a **lock** to ensure that only one process can access the resource at a time.

 ```sh